Mattias786/Food-checker/README.md

 ## Acknowledgments
 Services providing similar features already exist, such as [Yuka](https://yuka.io/en/), [NHS Health App](https://apps.apple.com/gb/app/nhs-food-scanner/id1182946415).
 However, these often rely on binary or low variable quality scoring, lack personalisation and sustinability analysis, and don't adapt to the user over time.
 Food-Checker aims to bridge those gaps by combining AI, user experience design, and trustworthy data to create a smarter, more ethical way to shop.

-That said, Food-Checker is designed to empower healthier choices through AI, but is not a diagnostic or medical tool.
-Ethical use, transparency, and respect for personal health data are core to the approach.

 ## Demo
 Explore the prototype here: [FoodChecker](https://foodchecker.lovable.app/)